-We all looked at each, and Raven repeated herself a third time.
+We all looked at each other, and Raven repeated herself a third time.
 We walked back to our rooms.
 The light was normal.
 Once I was inside, the door closed behind me.
 Raven was on my TV screen.

 “There is a killer among you who killed Kate,” she coldly revealed.
 “We offered one of you triple the weekly reward to kill one of your fellow crewmates.
 I will give you 12 minutes to reflect on your day.
 Share your thoughts into the camera above your TV and type your vote on who should be eliminated.
 Choose wisely.”

-The screen switching to a red countdown clock, leaving me with my thoughts.
+The screen switched to a red countdown clock, leaving me with my thoughts.
 Who should I vote to eliminate?

 I starred into the lens.
 Am I honestly expected to share my thoughts on who among us could be a killer?
-I let out a frustrated sigh and let myself rant, hoping that talking out it out would help me think.
+I let out a frustrated sigh and let myself rant, hoping that talking out my day out would help me think.

 “Honestly, I have no idea who would’ve killed Kate.
 She was so warm and friendly from the little time I got to know her.
 From the motive of money, we’re all hurting, but who could be hurting the worst?
 Jake has been really into winning, so maybe he’s in more finical trouble than what he’s lead us to believe.
 But, I can’t also disregard his accusations that perhaps Kate isn’t dead.
 That’s a weird thing to say if you were trying to cover your tracks.